Ethnic diversity across the Public Service, Māori representation and senior manager composition.

 Ethnic diversity by occupation

 These ethnic differences in terms of occupations are likely to reflect similar differences in the wider labour market.
-For example, the 2018 Census results show that Europeans were more likely to be in managerial or professional roles than other New Zealanders.
+For example, the 2023 New Zealand population Census results show that Europeans were more likely to be in managerial roles than other New Zealanders.

 Māori representation and iwi affiliation